 3. Limited Budgets & Resources for Adoption and Implementation

 It looks like you've done everything right so far.
 You've successfully identified and concretely defined your business requirements.
 Your initial setup of the software looks like a dream.
 Everyone feels good.
 But critical steps remain: 1) porting your business processes to the new system 2) managers need to be briefed, made champions of the new system 3) end users need to be trained to use the new software.
 Training users and driving system acceptance requires adequate resources, and the right resources.
 It requires scheduling, time and commitment from the business.
 Assuming you have these, the training phase can hit other snags.
 You might have a hard time explaining the change.
 When you circle back to key stakeholders it can appear that everyone's not completely on board.
 Maybe they're onto new things.
 Or maybe you never had their buy-in to begin with.
 The training phase can be an exciting prelude to a successful rollout where managers and end users are pumped up .
 Or it can be a weak launch muddily communicated that snowballs into passivity, avoidance and apathy.

 Luckily, there are four things you can do to improve the success of your software implementations.

 1. Pick the right solution.

 A failed implementation does not always mean that the implementation process is what failed.
-You might have just picked the wrong software.
-Remember that 1) the point of software is to make your life easier and 2) it should be able to adapt to the needs of your organization, not the other way around.
+You might have picked the wrong software.
+The point of software is to make your life easier.
+The right package will adapt to the needs of your organization.